pulumi/docs/pulumi-hugo/themes/default/content/blog/build-images-50x-faster-docker-v4/index.md

 ### BuildKit support

-The enhanced functionality and performance provided by the [Docker BuildKit](https://docs.docker.com/build/buildkit/) is now fully available to be leveraged in your Pulumi programs.
+The enhanced functionality and performance provided by the [Docker BuildKit](https://docs.docker.com/build/buildkit/) can now be fully leveraged in your Pulumi programs.
+BuildKit is now the default builder version mode.
+The V1 builder can still be accessed by specifying `Build.BuilderVersion=BuilderV1`.
 BuildKit comes with functionality to improve your builds’ performance and the reusability of your Dockerfiles.
 Cross-platform builds are now supported, enabling image building for a target container runtime that is different from the build environment.
-BuildKit is now the default builder version mode.
-The V1 builder can still be accessed by specifying `Build.BuilderVersion=BuilderV1`.

 ```typescript
 import * as docker from "@pulumi/docker";